SDITools/adobeanalyticsr/README.md

   7. Add Default redirect URI <code>https://adobeanalyticsr.com/token/result.html</code>*
   8. Add Redirect URI pattern <code>https://adobeanalyticsr\.com/token/result\.html</code>*

-This is simply a helper site we've set up in order to make it easier to generate a token.
-The site does not storey any information and, if you dig into the details, it actually doesn't get _sent_ any information that could be used to actually access any site's data (this is part of the confusing part above: this is just setting up a pipe to pull the data...but it's not actually connecting that pipe to any account's Adobe Analytics data).
+\* This is simply a helper site I've set up in order to make it easier to generate a token.
+The site does not store any information.

 _If you are knowledgeable of the ins and outs of this auth process and feel you have a better way to explain and/or set this up, please [submit an issue](https://github.com/benrwoodard/adobeanalyticsr/issues) or create a pull request with your recommendation!_

 **Creating an Adobe Console API Project in under 60 seconds**
 <img src="man/figures/createoauthproject.gif" align="center" />

 #### 2. Set up the .Renviron file

 This file is essential to keeping your information secure.
 It also speeds up analysis by limiting the number of arguments you need to add to every function call.

   1. If you do not have an `.Renviron` file (if you have never heard of this file you almost certainly don't have one!), then create a new file and save it with the name `.Renviron`.
 You can do this from within the RStudio environment and save the file either in your `Home` directory (which is recommended; click on the **Home** button in the file navigator in RStudio and save it to that location) _or_ within your project's working directory.

   2. Get the following variables from the OAuth project and add them to the file* (see _Creating an Adobe Console API Project_ above):

       * `AW_CLIENT_ID` - OAuth client id found in the Adobe Developer Console
       * `AW_CLIENT_SECRET` - OAuth client secret key found in the Adobe Developer Console

-  3. Add Company_id and Reportsuite_id (optional)*
+  3. (Optional) Add an `AW_COMPANY_ID` and a `AW_REPORTSUITE_ID` if and when you know them:*

-      * `AW_COMPANY_ID` - Using the function `get_me()` you can see all the companies you have access to.
+      * `AW_COMPANY_ID` - use the function `get_me()` to see all the companies you have access to.
+You will have to complete the next step (getting your authorization token) before this function will work, so, if you don't already know your `company_id`, you can come back and add it after you have completed the last two steps in the setup process below.
       * `AW_REPORTSUITE_ID` - Using the function `aw_get_reportsuites(company_id = '')` you can see all the report suite ids you can use within the chosen company.

 After defining these 4 variables in the .Renviron file, restart your session.
 After reloading the `adobeanalyticsr` library, you should be able to run your first query using `aw_get_metrics()`.

-\*The format of variables in the `.Renviron` file is straightforward.
+\* The format of variables in the `.Renviron` file is straightforward.
 If you add all four of the variables above, they would simply each be their own line in the file:

 ```
 AW_CLIENT_ID = "[OAuth client ID]"